 Corporation to become American Motors.

-The Hudson factory, located in Detroit, Michigan,
+The Hudson factory, located in Detroit, Michigan, was converted to

-production at the end of the model year,
+military contract production at the end of the model year,

 and the remaining three years of Hudson production took

 place in Kenosha, Wis.

 The last Hudson rolled off the Kenosha

 assembly line on June 25, 1957.